-Originally I came from punk and was a bass player (briefly involved with fellow Droobler Irkbeat).
-But was never as good at it as I always believed I would be.
-It came as a complete shock to find when I did eventually pick up a guitar to find it more accommodating to my method of playing.
-As I've grown older my influences have increased but I will still always see myself as a punk.
+Originally I came from punk and played bass but was never as good at it as I always believed I would be.
+It came as a complete shock to me when I did eventually pick up the guitar to find it more accommodating to my method of playing.
+As I've grown older my influences have increased but I will still always see myself as punk.
 No I no longer look like one and my music certainly doesn't sound like the now over familiar cliche that we have come to recognise as punk.
 It's just an attitude MAAAAAN....

 To connect with as wide a group of listeners as possible without selling out.

 Free health care at point of access for everybody.
 To be remembered as somebody who followed his own path.

 Probably 'Yellow Submarine' - The Beatles.
 It's not one of their great songs.
 Quite possibly the worst track on Revolver but it's as catchy as hell when you're a kid growing up in the 60's.

 Curtis Mayfield, Love, Only Ones, Yo LaTengo, Velvet Underground, Lee Perry, Kinks, Buzzcocks, James Brown, Johnny Burnette & the Rock 'n' Roll Trio, Gene Vincent, Who, Rolling Stones, Wire, Frank Sinatra, Cramps, Barbara Lynn etc.

 Everyday living.
 I endeavour to compose most days.
 Sometimes an idea will come to me and I'm able to get it straight down.
 Sometimes hearing another piece of music will trigger an idea I've had brewing for sometime.